matomatical/jaxgmg/README.md

 The following tables report rates of maze generation (mazes per second) for different configurations and hardware.

-On a M2 Macbook Air (without Metal):
+On a M2 Macbook Air (without using Metal):

 | Generator                    | 13x13 mazes  | 25x25 mazes  | 49x49 mazes  |
 | ---------------------------- | ------------ | ------------ | ------------ |